nmalik126/so101-drake/README.md

 - Before using the scenarios under `/scenarios`, change the model absolute file paths to your own

+- Before running on hardware, follow the revised calibration procedure described in [`/Calibration.md`](./Calibration.md)

 ## Repository Index

 - `/calibrations` - JSON files and NumPy arrays for motor calibration